kschmidt-at-dbfz/ewc-onto/README.md

 ## Versions

 [comment]: <> (- v2.0 - EWC implementation + residues from RedDB, last modified: work in progress)
-- v1.0 - EWC implementation + exemplary instances, last modified: May 2025
+- v1.0 - EWC implementation + exemplary instances, last modified: July 2025

 ## How to use